SRV Record Parser API

 POST Endpoint

-Here are examples of how to call the SRV Record Parser API in different programming languages:
+How to call the SRV Record Parser API in different programming languages.

 curl -X POST \